discus-sions/TownOfHost-TheOtherRoles/README.md

 Victory Conditions : Get voted out<br>

 The Jesters don't have any tasks.
 They win the game as a solo, if they get voted out during a meeting.<br>
-Remaining alive until the game end or getting killed results Jester lose.<br>
+A Jester remaining alive until the game end or getting killed results in the Jester losing the game.<br>

 ### Opportunist